xdgrulez/kash.py/docs/_build/markdown/source/kash.md

 ### kash.zip_foldl(cluster1, topic_str1, cluster2, topic_str2, zip_foldl_function, initial_acc, group1=None, group2=None, offsets1=None, offsets2=None, config1={}, config2={}, key_type1='bytes', value_type1='bytes', key_type2='bytes', value_type2='bytes', n=-1, batch_size=1)
 Subscribe to and consume from topic 1 on cluster 1 and topic 2 on cluster 2 and combine the messages using a foldl function.

 Consume (parts of) a topic (topic_str1) on one cluster (cluster1) and another topic (topic_str2) on another (or the same) cluster (cluster2) and combine them using a foldl function.
 Stops on either topic/cluster if either the consume timeout is exceeded (`consume.timeout` in the kash.py cluster configuration) or the number of messages specified in `n` has been consumed.
+If cluster 1 and cluster 2 are the same, a new temporary Cluster object is created under the covers.

 * **Parameters**